Static Hedging of Freight Rate Risk in the Shipping Market under Model Uncertainty: Introduction

-Forecasting of the freight rate prices is a well studied problem indicading several directions in successfully predicting and modelling different phenomena displayed by the freight rates when the stationarity assumption holds (see e.g. \cite{batchelor2007forecasting, chen2012forecasting, katris2021time, munim2021forecasting}).
-However, there is not just one model that is universally accepted for modeling the random behaviour of the freight rates in general, since different characteristics may be displayed depending the market condition.
-In the literature various approaches have been examined so far, capturing various characteristics displayed occasionally by the freight rates processes, e.g. mean-reversion effects \cite{benth2015stochastic}, seasonality patterns \cite{kavussanos2001seasonality}, rapid changes in prices that could be interpreted as jumps \cite{kyriakou2017freight}, etc. In periods where the market is not in a stable state, there is a growing ambiguity on which is the most plausible model to describe the situation.
-Information collected by market agents may be used to derive estimates for the forthcoming situation, however depending on the states of the market and other factors, the received information could be quite inhomogeneous.
-Under such circumstances, the major priority of the risk manager in charge is to properly discount the market information input and derive financial decisions/strategies that will remain robust to the scenario that will actualy occur.
+Modelling and predicting freight rate prices is a very active scientific area, where several directions in successfully forecasting different phenomena displayed by the freight rates when the stationarity assumption holds have been discussed in the relevant literature (see e.g. \cite{batchelor2007forecasting, chen2012forecasting, katris2021time, munim2021forecasting}).
+A single model is in general not able to sufficiently capture all aspects of the random behaviour displayed by the freight rates as long as different characteristics may appear depending on the market conditions.
+Several approaches have been examined so far, capturing various characteristics displayed occasionally by the freight rates dynamics, e.g. seasonality patterns \cite{kavussanos2001seasonality}, mean-reversion effects \cite{benth2015stochastic}, rapid and steep changes in prices which could be interpreted either as jumps \cite{kyriakou2017freight} or potential regime switches \cite{alizadeh2015regime}, etc.